cokebar/gfwlist2dnsmasq/README.md

 This script needs `sed`, `base64` and `curl`.
 You should have these binaries on you system.

-__Note: This script now lacks testing.
-Use carefully.
-Please send issues to help me debug.__

 ### Usage
 ```
 sh gfwlist2dnsmasq.sh [options] -o FILE